duplocloud/terraform-provider-duplocloud/docs/resources/plan_kms_v2.md

 page_title: "duplocloud_plan_kms_v2 Resource - terraform-provider-duplocloud"
 subcategory: ""
 description: |-
-  duplocloud_plan_kms manages the list of kms avaialble to a plan in Duplo.
+  duplocloud_plan_kms_v2 manages the list of kms avaialble to a plan in Duplo.
   This resource allows you take control of individual plan kms for a specific plan.
 ---

 # duplocloud_plan_kms_v2 (Resource)

-`duplocloud_plan_kms` manages the list of kms avaialble to a plan in Duplo.
+`duplocloud_plan_kms_v2` manages the list of kms avaialble to a plan in Duplo.

 This resource allows you take control of individual plan kms for a specific plan.